 For more information, please contact: Curt Bailey, Chairman at 918-435-4361 or P.O.
-BOX 279, DISNEY OK, 74340
+BOX 279, DISNEY OK, 74340 or DAVID HARDING, DISTRICT MANAGER

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.